USDA-Approved Citric Acid Substitutes: Safe Canning & Cooking Alternatives

 This one isn't as common in everyday kitchens but is often used in winemaking and confectionery.
 Tartaric acid offers intense tartness and works well in custards and frostings.

-Use With Care: Tartaric acid is much stronger than citric acid, so start with half the amount and adjust to taste.
+Use With Care: Tartaric acid is 1.5x stronger than citric acid.
+Start with 2/3 the amount called for in recipes.

 Ascorbic Acid (Vitamin C)